 According to the Better Business Bureau, Sensa LLC is out of business.

 The BBB did list over 777 complaints against Sensa LLC, including 304 complaints dealing with billing and collection issues but all complaints have been resolved.

 The Sensa Medical Advisory Board

-On TrySensa.com (site no longer working), there is a page where people can view the 7 doctors in the Sensa Medical Advisory Board.
-There is a brief bio of each along with their thoughts on Sensa.
-I was intrigued by what the the doctors said about Sensa – and what they did not say.
+On TrySensa.com (the website longer works), there is a page where people can view the 7 doctors in the Sensa Medical Advisory Board.
+There is a brief bio of each, along with their thoughts on Sensa.
+I was intrigued by what the doctors said about Sensa – and what they did not say.
 For example: